UNC-optics/DeepCGH/README.md

 # DeepCGH: 3D computer generated holography using deep learning
 DeepCGH is an *unsupervised*, *non-iterative* algorithm for computer generated holography.
 DeepCGH relies on convolutional neural networks to perform *image plane* holography in real-time.
 For more details regarding the structure and algorithm refer to the [associated manuscript](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-28-18-26636) [1].
-Please see the [copyright notice] (./copyright.pdf).
+Please also see the ![copyright notice] (./copyright.pdf).

 ## Installation Guide and Dependencies:
 Here we provide a Python and Tensorflow implementation of DeepCGH.
 The current version of this software does not require explciit installation.
 Dependencies include: